NegarMov/DRL_Algorithms/README.md

 <details>
   <summary><h3>CNN-DQN on Atari Games</h3></summary>

-  This algorithm combines the dueling DQN method from the last part with convolutional neural networks to solve Atari environments.
+  This algorithm combines the dueling DQN method from the previous section with convolutional neural networks to solve Atari environments.
   The dueling model architecture and hyperparameters are adapted from [bhctsntrk/OpenAIPong-DQN](https://github.com/bhctsntrk/OpenAIPong-DQN).

   **Preprocessing**
-  To decrease computational cost and prepare the frames to serve as the input of the model, various preprocessing steps are applied using Gymnasium wrappers.
+  To decrease computational cost and prepare the frames for input to the model, various preprocessing steps are applied using Gymnasium wrappers.
-  These preprocessing steps are similar to that of the paper "Playing Atari with Deep Reinforcement Learning"<sup>2</sup>.
+  These preprocessing steps are similar to those described in "Playing Atari with Deep Reinforcement Learning"<sup>2</sup>.
 Specifically:
   - Frames are converted to grayscale.
   - Frames are resized and cropped to reducing computational cost and focus on the playing area.
   - Every 4th frame is skipped, and each input to the Q-function consists of 4 stacked frames to address partial observability of the environment.

-  Also, 3 additional game-specific wrappers can be used in the implemented code, however they are all disabled for the Pong game.
+  Additionally, 3 game-specific wrappers can be utilized in the implemented code; however, they are all disabled for the Pong game:
-  - Clip reward: Clips the reward to the (-1, 1).
+  - Clip reward: Clips the rewards to (-1, 1).
   - Episodic life: Ends an episode on life loss.
-  - Fire reset: Some of the games (such as Breakout) require the player to press 'Fire' for the game to start.
-This wrapper performs the 'Fire' action upon each environment reset.
+  - Fire reset: Some games (such as Breakout) require the player to press 'Fire' for the game to start.
+This wrapper performs the 'Fire' action on each environment reset.

   **Results** \
-  Training reward plot on Pong game:
+  Training reward plot on the Pong game:

   <p align="center">
     <img src="https://github.com/NegarMov/DRL_Algorithms/blob/master/_assets/graphs/Pong_CNN-DQN.png" alt="CNN-DQN Training Rewards" width="500"/>
   </p>

-  CNN-DQN in action on Pong game:
+  CNN-DQN in action on the Pong game:

   <p align="center">
     <img src="https://github.com/NegarMov/DRL_Algorithms/blob/master/_assets/videos/Pong_CNN-DQN.gif" alt="CNN-DQN Pong Video" width="300"/>